PixxxeL/tyumen-html5-radio-player/README.md

 This made for the project where I'm working now.
-That module is use list of radiostations of Tyumen city but you may replace this list on own.
+That module is use list of radiostations of Tyumen city but you may replace this list on your own.
 Need observe format of JSON.

 Module is using HTML5 Javascript API but there is fallback to Flash if browser not support that API.